What's for Lunch?

 PaySchools Central offers a one-stop venue for managing lunch accounts, completing Free & Reduced-Price Lunch Applications, and paying school fees.
 Click on the PaySchools tab on the left or visit https://www.solonschools.org/payschools for more information on how to setup and manage your account.

 Free & Reduced-Price Lunch Information

-We encourage all families to fill out an online Free & Reduced-Price Lunch Application through their PaySchools Central account.
+We encourage all families to complete an online Free & Reduced-Price Lunch Application through their PaySchools Central account.
 A new application must be completed after July 1 of each school year.
 To determine eligibility for free or reduced-price meals, please submit an online application found at the “Free & Reduced Lunch Application” tab on the left.

 Lunch (Grades 7-12)